BEVA Trust

 Volunteering Opportunities

-Volunteering with BEVA Trust provides you with the opportunity to develop your skills, learn new ones, and meet a wide variety of people.
 Several opportunities each year range from being a volunteer vet at BHS welfare clinics that run throughout the UK to travelling overseas to support veterinary education and improve the health and welfare of horses primarily in the developing world.
-To be eligible for volunteering with the BEVA Trust you must be a BEVA member.

 Open Opportunities

-Education and Welfare Clinics Spring 2024
+BHS/BEVA Trust Education and Welfare Clinics - Autumn 2024

-Three clinics are planned for spring 2024:
+Four clinics are planned for Autumn 2024:

-Duration: 2 weeks
+Duration: Two weeks

 Gambia Horse and Donkey Trust volunteering experience Gambia Horse and Donkey Trust volunteering experience